databrickslabs/dbignite/README.md

 __Health Data Interoperability__

-This library is designed to provide a low friction entry to performing analytics on [FHIR](https://hl7.org/fhir/bundle.html) bundles, by extracting patient resources and writing the data in deltalake.
+This library is designed to provide a low friction entry to performing analytics on [FHIR](https://hl7.org/fhir/bundle.html) bundles by extracting resources and flattening.

 # Usage Examples
 In this first phase of development, we drive